garlandxie/ECOEVO_env_filt/README.md

 ## Manuscript

-Ecological traits, not level of urbanization, structure cavity-nesting bee and wasp diversity in the city.
+Title: Ecological traits, not level of urbanization, structure cavity-nesting bee and wasp diversity in the city.

 Authors: Garland Xie, Nicholas Sookhan, Kelly A. Carscadden, and Scott MacIvor